arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

 existing and the update-insert document.
 If set to *false*, the value in the patch document will overwrite the existing document's value.
 If set to *true*, objects will be merged.
 The default is *true*.
-This option controls the update-insert behavior.
+This option controls the update-insert behavior only.

 @RESTDESCRIPTION